 (3) Automatic UVLS protection systems need not be duplicated.

-(4) Analyses shall be performed on UVLS schemes by working groups and/or equipment owners as assigned by ERCOT to demonstrate that they are expected to act before generators trip Off-Line due to the protective relay requirements, as specified in paragraph (4)(a) of Section 2.9, Voltage Ride-Through Requirements for Generation Resources and Energy Storage Resources.
+(4) Analyses shall be performed on UVLS schemes by working groups and/or equipment owners as assigned by ERCOT to demonstrate that they are expected to act before generators or ESSs trip Off-Line due to the protective relay requirements, as specified in paragraph (4)(a) of Section 2.9, Voltage Ride-Through Requirements for Generation Resources and Energy Storage Resources.
 A specific exemption from this analysis requirement may be provided by the ROS.

 (5) Under-voltage protection systems shall be designed to coordinate with other protective devices and control schemes during momentary voltage dips, sustained faults, low voltages caused by stalled motors, motor starting, etc.